bugrabasbostanci/Frontend-Challenges/nft-preview-card-component/README.md

 ### What I learned

-In this project, I learned how to overlay icon on an image.
+In this project, I learned how to implement overlay icon on an image.

 ## Author